trevormcglaflin/Loan-Application-Simulator/README.md

 - sys
 - csv

 I learned all of the machine learning stuff through an online class that I took through IBM EDX.

-Like I mention in my video, the cpp file was recycled from my first open ended project in this module.
+NOTE: due to some dependency issues it will automatically accept all applications if you go to the website.